ayinfly/lights-out/README.md

 ## Introduction

 In this project, we analyze a dataset of power outages across different U.S. states.
 The dataset provides detailed information about each power outage, including the cause, duration, number of customers affected, and various other factors.
-Our analysis is centered around the question: “What are the main factors influencing the duration and impact of power outages?”
+Our analysis is centered around the question: “How has outage handling improved over the last decade?”

 The dataset contains 1000 rows and the following columns are relevant to our question:
 - ‘U.S._STATE’: The state where the power outage occurred.